-- Council on Accreditation (COA)

-- Commission on Accreditation of Rehabilitation Facilities (CARF)

-- Joint Commission (JAHCO)
+- Council on Accreditation (COA) - Commission on Accreditation of Rehabilitation Facilities (CARF) - Joint Commission (JAHCO) - Council on Accreditation of Peer Recovery Support Services (CAPRSS)

 Annually or as appropriate:

 - All currently accredited agencies must submit evidence of accreditation with expiration dates. - Agencies not currently accredited must submit a plan to obtain accreditation with timelines, associated fees, and any concerns/barriers.
 These agencies must start the accreditation process, as appropriate. - All Agencies must comply, at a minimum, with accreditation standards of a designated accreditation body, if not accredited.